-In patients with syrinx shunts, the shunt catheter might have caused tethering of nerve roots or spinal cord [12] leading to radicular or myelopathic symptoms, which were often provoked by neck or arm movements.
-The MRI in these patients showed adherence of the cord to the dura at the level of the shunt.
+In patients with syrinx shunts, the shunt catheter could lead to a tethering of the nerve roots or spinal cord [13] leading to radicular or myelopathic symptoms, which were often provoked by neck or arm movements.
+The MRIs in these patients showed adherence of the cord to the dura at the level of the shunt.